No. of Children: 8

 Philosophy of Care

-It is our belief that all young girls are entitled to a high standard of care and a plethora of positive childhood memories.
+It is our belief that all children are entitled to a high standard of care and a plethora of positive childhood memories.
 We facilitate this by providing a physically and emotionally safe environment, which is young person friendly and homely.

-Our environment also contains consistency and stability, structure and clear boundaries, allowing young girls to form a sense of who they are, confidence and self-worth, all from a safe and secure base.
-It is our aim to support and encourage young girls to achieve their full potential in all areas, and if appropriate return to live in a family setting to continue their childhood.
+Our environment also contains consistency and stability, structure and clear boundaries, allowing children to form a sense of who they are, confidence and self-worth, all from a safe and secure base.
+It is our aim to support and encourage children to achieve their full potential in all areas, and if appropriate return to live in a family setting to continue their childhood.

-Hillcrest Denmead specialises in providing help and support to young girls who have often experienced a fragmented education and exhibit behavioural difficulties as a result of past emotional and or physical trauma.
+Hillcrest Denmead specialises in providing help and support to children who have often experienced a fragmented education and exhibit behavioural difficulties as a result of past emotional and or physical trauma.

 This is about creating an atmosphere of lightness and interest when you communicate.